PeterOvermann/WordAssociations/README.md

 <br>

-A curated corpus of word associations, consisting of 65,108 entries with 1,888,505 associations.
+This is a curated corpus of word associations, consisting of 65,108 entries with 1,888,505 associations.
 I created this collection to be used as training data for models of associative memory.

-Full list available as [CSV](assets/WordAssociations.csv) file.
+The full list available in [CSV](assets/WordAssociations.csv) format.

 <br>